MenaiAla/MERN-STARTER-KIT/README.md

-# A Laravel Like frameWork for Full stack js
+# A Laravel Like frameWork for Full Stack js

-## description :
+## Description :

-this is a framework for doing full stack javascript that is inspired from laravel because who does not love laravel xD i know you do. so in this framework you find a full set-up for every thing a fullstack developer will need like :
+This is a framework for doing full stack JavaScript that is inspired by Laravel because who does not love laravel xD.
+I know you do.

+So in this framework you find a full set-up for every thing a fullstack developer will need like :
-  * routing
+  * Routing
-  * spa with `React`
+  * SPA with `React`
-  * ssr with `Next`
+  * SSR with `Next`
-  * backend server `Node & Express`
+  * Backend server `Node & Express`
-  * state management using `Redux`
+  * State management using `Redux`
-  * relational and non-relational database `Mysql, Postgres , Mongodb , Firebase`
+  * Relational and non-relational database `Mysql, Postgres , Mongodb , Firebase`
   * Caching with `Redis`
-  * validation
+  * Validation
-  * docker file
+  * Docker file
   * tests with jest
   * OAuth with passport

 ## how to get started :

  * `git clone <https://github.com/larbibaraka/laridev-mern-boilerplate.git>`
  * cd `laridev-mern-boilerplate`
  * run `npm install` or `yarn`